7.4 Healthy lifestyles and healthy nutrition

 - Developing a joint responsibility of the public authority and civil society to prevent alcohol misuse.

 The 2020-2024 national action plan on drugs and drugs addiction (Stratégie nationale en matière d’addictions et plan d’action gouvernemental 2020–2024 en matière de drogues d’acquisition illicite et de leurs corollaires) is a national policy strategy on drug addictions.
-It is oriented towards the strategy on the European level (EU Drugs Strategy (2021-25) and aims at increasing health protection, public security and social cohesion.
-The strategy relies on three policy areas, aiming at:
+It is oriented towards the strategy on the European level (EU Drugs Strategy (2021-25)) and aims at increasing health protection, public security and social cohesion.
+The strategy relies on who policy areas, aiming at:

 - Reducing drug supply